SebaGossos/SebaGossos/README.md

 -->
 # Hi there 👋, I'm Sebastián!

-A passionate software engineering student who loves building things that make life easier.
+A passionate software engineering who loves building things that make life easier.
 I enjoy learning new technologies, solving real-world problems, and collaborating on open-source projects.

 ## 🚀 About Me